ChristopherGarsia/RealTimeDocs/README.md

 3. share-db - for real time syncing of documents between document-dashboard, document-server and MongoDb

 # Set Up Guide
-Ensure you have npm installed\n
+Ensure you have npm installed.
 The node version I used while creating this is v22.8.0

 ## document-dashboard
 ```